jorgecarleitao/pyglet-gui/docs/api.rst

 End-user controllers:
     * :class:`~pyglet_gui.buttons.Button`: a On/Off button with a label and graphics placed on top off each other.
+    * OneTimeButton: a Button which turns off when is released.
     * Checkbox: a Button where the label is placed next to the graphics (and graphics is a checkbox like button).
-    * OneTimeButton: a Button which turns off when is released.
-    * Slider: a ContinuousStateController with continuous or discrete states and 3 graphic elements: a bar, a knob and markers.
-    * HorizontalSlider: an implementation of an Horizontal Slider.
+    * HorizontalSlider: an concrete implementation of a Slider, in horizontal position.
     * TextInput: a box for writing text.